ZaynabMohammed/jenkins/README.md

   <img src="https://github.com/ZaynabMohammed/jenkins/blob/master/1.PNG" width="420" height="360" >

 ## What we will do inside jenkins Container ?!
-   From this github repo [https://github.com/ZaynabMohammed/Multistage_docker.git](https://github.com/ZaynabMohammed/Multistage_docker.git), we will create a free_style job in jenkins to deploy GO_app.
+   From this github repo [https://github.com/ZaynabMohammed/Multistage_docker.git](https://github.com/ZaynabMohammed/Multistage_docker.git), we will create a job in jenkins to deploy GO_app.

+   ### 1) Freestyle project option:
    1. Create a free_style job with name go_app
    2. Add git repo